Linear Algebra and Matrix Analysis

 For the benefit of instructors and students using my text, I'm moving a number of downloadable files on my website that pertain specifically to the text into their own directories.
-I also have complete solution keys to the exams and projects that are found in the directories below.
+I also have complete solution keys to a few of the exams and projects that are found in the directories below.
 I will email these to instructors who are using my text upon request.
 The text materials come in three flavors: pdf for perusal, lyx and tex for modification and use by instructors.

 Errata SheetsIt's frustrating to debug a text that you've written youself.
 I've discovered that far too often I was reading what I thought should be on the page rather than what actually on the page.
 I want to thank my many students and colleagues who tracked down many of the errata in the text.
 I've also learned that editorial help can turn up most unexpectedly.
 I owe a special debt of gratitude to Dr. David Taylor and Dr. Mats Desaix, who read a good deal of the text very carefully entirely at their own initiative, and brought a good number of errors to my attention.
 Somehow, I suspect the battle is not done, so if you find any errors not listed below, please report them to me.

 The errata for the soft cover printing of the text apply also to the hardbound printing, which came out six month earlier than the soft cover text.
 Conversely, the errata for the hardbound printing were excised in the soft cover printing.
-While writing the instructors' solution manual, I rechecked all the solutions to exercises in the back of the text and found some more errors, which are recorded below in the errata
+While writing the instructors' solution manual, I rechecked all the solutions to exercises in the back of the text and found some more errors, which are recorded below in the errata sheet.

 Applied Linear Algebra and Matrix Analysis